davidrebelo124/SlowInsurance/README.md

 Mockup Insurance website project for school

-# List Of Things
+## List Of Things
 ### To Add
 Find plate api

 Separate all accidents from per client accidents

 ### Problems I encontered
 *Jsonoptions and encoding*

 ### Notes
-Started using OpenAI bots to help in solving problems (For now, it's going well)
+Started using OpenAI to help in solving problems (For now, it's going well)